Highlights from the Ratings and Financial Report for Naked Brand Group Limited (NAKD)

-Naked Brand Group Limited (NASDAQ:NAKD) went down by -0.81% from its latest closing price compared to the recent 1-year high of $3.40.
-The company’s stock price has collected -1.47% of loss in the last five trading sessions.
+Naked Brand Group Limited (NASDAQ:NAKD) changed by 0.00% from its latest closing price compared to the recent 1-year high of $3.40.
+The company’s stock price has collected 1.89% of gains in the last five trading sessions.
 Press Release reported on 07/09/21 that Naked Brand Group Announces 2021 Annual General Meeting

 Is It Worth Investing in Naked Brand Group Limited (NASDAQ :NAKD) Right Now?